-With more than 25,000 square kilometers of conservation land, Tsavo Conservation Area comprises almost half of Kenya‘s protected areas.
-The complex includes the neighboring Tsavo East and Tsavo West national parks, Chyulu Hills National Park, and South Kitui National Reserve.
+Sprawling over 10,000 square miles in southern Kenya, Tsavo Conservation Area accounts for half the nation’s protected lands.
+It includes the neighboring Tsavo East and Tsavo West national parks, Chyulu Hills National Park, and South Kitui National Reserve.

-This area is home to all of the Big 5, including 40 percent of Kenya’s elephants and about one-fifth of its black rhinos.
-Also found here is the rare hirola antelope, or Hunter’s hartebeest, with its lyre-shaped horns.
+Tsavo Conservation Area is home to all of the Big 5, including 40 percent of Kenya’s elephants and about one-fifth of its black rhinos.
+Here, you can also see the rare Grevy’s zebra and Masai giraffe, as well as the hirola antelope with its lyre-shaped horns.

 Tsavo East National Park

 Near Kenya’s coast, Tsavo East is one of Kenya’s oldest and largest national parks.
-Its beautiful landscape must be seen to be believed.
-Photographers flock to Tsavo East for its fabulous light and unbelievable views, especially of Mudanda Rock and the Yatta Plateau, the world’s longest lava flow.
+Photographers flock to Tsavo East for its fabulous light and unbelievable views, especially of Mudanda Rock and the Yatta Plateau, made of 160+ miles of hardened lava.
 Lugard Falls, a series of whitewater rapids on the Galana River, is remarkable for the intricate, flowing shapes of its water-worn rocks.

 The animal life is even more outstanding.
-Watch elephants give themselves dust baths by blowing vivid red dust through their trunks over their bodies.
-Other animals at Tsavo East include rhinos, lions, leopards, crocodiles, waterbucks, kudus, gerenuks and rare Grevy’s zebras.
+Watch elephants bathe by using their trunks to blow vivid red dust over their bodies.
+Other animals at Tsavo East include rhinos, lions, leopards, crocodiles, waterbucks, kudus, Grevy’s zebras, and long-necked gerenuk antelopes.
 This diversity is enabled by an alternating landscape of savanna, semi-arid acacia scrub, woodlands, and lush green riverbanks.

-More than 500 bird species have been recorded at Tsavo East, including ostrich and migratory kestrels and buzzards.
+Tsavo East boasts more than 500 bird species, including ostriches and migratory kestrels and buzzards.

 Tsavo West National Park

-Tsavo West is an excellent park for visitors who enjoy walking, offering nature trails, cave hikes, and the opportunity to explore the Chaimu Volcanic Crater.
+Tsavo West is an excellent park for visitors who enjoy walking.
+It offers nature trails, cave hikes, and the opportunity to explore the Chaimu Volcanic Crater.
 Boardwalks at Mzima Springs provide plenty of spots for watching bathing hippos.
 The scenery here is incredibly varied, ranging from mountains to river forests, plains, lakes, and wooded grasslands.